How to avoid the UK pension lifetime allowance

 The catch is that you can only apply for fixed protection 2016 if you (or your employer) have not added to your pension since 6th April 2016.

 You can’t apply for this protection if you have enhanced protection, primary protection, fixed protection or fixed protection 2014.

-This strategy is not suited to those in defined benefit pension schemes as these individuals are likely to be better off continuing to accrue benefits within their scheme, even after the lifetime allowance charge.
+This strategy is not suited to those in defined benefit pension schemes as it’s generally better off to remain an active member and pay the lifetime allowance charge.

 You each have a lifetime allowance, so by using both allowances you can potentially increase the amount in your pensions by 100% before paying any lifetime allowance charge.

 If you have a defined benefit pension, you could consider retiring early.